riscv-boom/riscv-boom/docs/sections/uarch-counters.rst

 *Event sets* are groupings of similar microarchitectural *events* (branch prediction events, memory events, etc).
 To access an *HPE* you must choose the correct *event set* and *event* bit and write to the proper HPE register for that event.
-An example of event set numbers and the event bit for a particular event is given in :ref:`uarch-counter-table`.
+An example of event set numbers and the event bit for a particular event is given below.

 .. _uarch-counter-table:

-Table: UArch Events
+    :caption: UArch Event Sets and Events

 +-------------+-----------+--------------------------------+
 | Event Set # | Event Bit | Description                    |
 +=============+===========+================================+